 Valsartan and other ARB medications are known to have a number of side effects.
-Most of these side effects are mild to moderate and will go away with time such as dizziness.
+Most of these side effects are mild to moderate and will go away with time, such as dizziness and nausea.
 More serious side effects of valsartan include impairment of renal function, high potassium levels, and drop in blood pressure.
 Side effects of valsartan are usually not reason for discontinuing the medication and have not resulted in harm.

 These substances are used in cancer research to induce tumor formation in rats but are not expected to be in blood pressure medications.
-Short-term, the substances can result in liver damage with fibrosis or scarring or damage of other organs.
-Long-term exposure to the chemicals can cause tumors to form in the liver, lungs, kidneys or other organs.
+Short-term, the substances can result in liver damage with fibrosis or scarring, or damage of other organs.
+Long-term exposure to these chemicals can cause tumors to form in the liver, lungs, kidneys or other organs.

 Symptoms of exposure to NDEA, NDMA, or NMBA may include: